getcakexd/Outrider-Bot/README.md

 Feel free to customize it to your needs.

+This bot was created using discord.js v14.14.1 and may not be compatible with future versions.

 Getting Started
 ------------------
 1. Follow the official [discord.js guide](https://discordjs.guide) to create your bot.